CurlyMoo/rules/README.md

 [string]([arguments], [arguments], ...)
 ```

-When trying to call a defined `on` block a function without arguments is used. the `event call`.
+When trying to call a defined `on` block a function without arguments is used.
 E.g.
 ```ruby
 on foo then
    [body]